sted9000/sted9000.github.io/_posts/2021-01-20-Executive-Order.md

 author: Ted
 ---

 Not to be outdone by the 46th President of the United States.
-I will be dolling out a _spate_ of freerolls.
+I will be doling out a _spate_ of freerolls.

 1. Sleep 8+ hours a night
 1. Read 11 books this year